hauke96/qgis-outdoor-map/README.md

 Make sure the database is running.
 Now we can add some data to it:

+1. Download data
+  * **When importing for a specific layout:** Go into the `data` folder and execute the `import-layout-data.sh` script with the layout name as parameter (e.g. `a2-thueringer-wald`).
-1. Download a PBF-file (e.g. from [Geofabrik](https://download.geofabrik.de/index.html)) of the area you want to work on.
+  * **When importing arbitrary data:** Get a PBF-file (e.g. downloading from [Geofabrik](https://download.geofabrik.de/index.html)) of the area you want to work on.
 Downloading large areas just make things slow, so download only the stuff you need.
 2. Fill the database with `init.sh your-data.pbf`. **Caution:** This removes the existing content of the database!
+Use `--append` to just append to existing data without wiping the database.

 ### Combine multiple Extracts